Master’s Degrees in Higher Education/Higher Education Administration

 There are 200 colleges that offer a master’s degree in higher education/higher education administration.
 Learn more about the most popular 20 below:

 The 4th most popular school in the country for higher education/higher education administration majors who are seeking their master's degree is Stony Brook University.
 Roughly 26,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The higher education/higher education administration program at Stony Brook University awarded 96 master's degrees during the 2020-2021 school year.
-Around 32% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+During the most recent year for which we have data, 96 people received their master's degree in higher education/higher education administration from SUNY Stony Brook.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 65% were women.

 The 5th most popular school in the country for higher education/higher education administration majors who are seeking their master's degree is Georgia Southern University.
 Roughly 26,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,986 per year.
-The higher education/higher education administration program at Georgia Southern University awarded 87 master's degrees during the 2020-2021 school year.
-About 76% of this group were women, and 49% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 87 people received their master's degree in higher education/higher education administration from GaSou.
+About 72% of this group were women, and 44% were students from an underrepresented racial-ethnic group.

 University of Southern California is the 6th most popular school in the nation for students seeking a master's degree in higher education/higher education administration.
 Each year, around 46,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-For the 2020-2021 academic year, 70 master's degrees were handed out to higher education/higher education administration majors at USC.
-About 70% of this group were women, and 77% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $66,640 per year, while in-state graduate students, on average, pay $66,640 per year.
+During the most recent year for which we have data, 70 people received their master's degree in higher education/higher education administration from USC.
+Of these students, 73% were women and 74% were members of underrepresented racial-ethnic groups.

-Pennsylvania State University - University Park is the 7th most popular school in the nation for students seeking a master's degree in higher education/higher education administration.
-Roughly 89,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,400 per year, while in-state graduate students, on average, pay $23,189 per year.
-During the 2020-2021 academic year, 68 people received their master's degree in higher education/higher education administration from Penn State University Park.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+The 7th most popular school in the country for higher education/higher education administration majors who are seeking their master's degree is Pennsylvania State University - Main Campus.
+Roughly 0 attend the school each year.
+The average in-state tuition for full-time undergraduates is $19,672 per year, while in-state graduate students, on average, pay $24,956 per year.
+During the most recent year for which we have data, 68 people received their master's degree in higher education/higher education administration from Penn State University Park.
+Of these students, 78% were women and 22% were members of underrepresented racial-ethnic groups.

 Humphreys University - Stockton and Modesto Campuses comes in at #8 on our list of the most popular colleges offering master's degrees in higher education/higher education administration.
 Roughly 400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,580 per year, while in-state graduate students, on average, pay $10,503 per year.
-The higher education/higher education administration program at Humphreys University - Stockton and Modesto Campuses awarded 59 master's degrees during the 2020-2021 school year.
-About 66% of this group were women, and 36% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,760 per year, while in-state graduate students, on average, pay $11,070 per year.
+During the most recent year for which we have data, 59 people received their master's degree in higher education/higher education administration from Humphreys University.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 72% were women.

 Texas A&M University - Commerce comes in at #9 on our list of the most popular colleges offering master's degrees in higher education/higher education administration.
 Each year, around 12,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,790 per year, while in-state graduate students, on average, pay $3,630 per year.
-The higher education/higher education administration program at Texas A&M University - Commerce awarded 55 master's degrees during the 2020-2021 school year.
-Around 49% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+During the most recent year for which we have data, 55 people received their master's degree in higher education/higher education administration from Texas A&M Commerce.
+About 76% of this group were women, and 57% were students from an underrepresented racial-ethnic group.

 Florida International University comes in at #10 on our list of the most popular colleges offering master's degrees in higher education/higher education administration.
 Roughly 58,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $8,912 per year.
-The higher education/higher education administration program at Florida International University awarded 50 master's degrees during the 2020-2021 school year.
-About 78% of this group were women, and 88% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
+During the most recent year for which we have data, 50 people received their master's degree in higher education/higher education administration from FIU.
+Around 74% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 University of Mississippi is the 12th most popular school in the nation for students seeking a master's degree in higher education/higher education administration.
 Roughly 21,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,934 per year, while in-state graduate students, on average, pay $8,938 per year.
-The higher education/higher education administration program at University of Mississippi awarded 48 master's degrees during the 2020-2021 school year.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+The average in-state tuition for full-time undergraduates is $9,252 per year, while in-state graduate students, on average, pay $9,252 per year.
+During the most recent year for which we have data, 48 people received their master's degree in higher education/higher education administration from Ole Miss.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 77% were women.

 The 14th most popular school in the country for higher education/higher education administration majors who are seeking their master's degree is Arizona State University - Tempe.
 Each year, around 74,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $11,720 per year.
-The higher education/higher education administration program at Arizona State University - Tempe awarded 46 master's degrees during the 2020-2021 school year.
-About 70% of this group were women, and 37% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $12,376 per year.
+During the most recent year for which we have data, 46 people received their master's degree in higher education/higher education administration from ASU - Tempe.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 Merrimack College is the 15th most popular school in the nation for students seeking a master's degree in higher education/higher education administration.
 Roughly 5,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $43,842 per year, while in-state graduate students, on average, pay $31,488 per year.
-The higher education/higher education administration program at Merrimack College awarded 45 master's degrees during the 2020-2021 school year.
-Around 9% of these students were from an underrepresented racial-ethnic group, and 84% were women.
+The average in-state tuition for full-time undergraduates is $47,636 per year, while in-state graduate students, on average, pay $34,208 per year.
+During the most recent year for which we have data, 45 people received their master's degree in higher education/higher education administration from Merrimack.
+Of these students, 79% were women and 24% were members of underrepresented racial-ethnic groups.

 Explore Major by State